Your First Visit

 Your Second Visit

-At this visit the doctor will consult with you on your particular treatment options.
-Our doctor would have already spent a great deal of time analyzing the information that was gathered from the first diagnostic appointment.
+At this visit Dr. Amin will consult with you on your particular treatment options.
+Dr. Amin would have already spent a great deal of time analyzing the information that was gathered from the first diagnostic appointment.
 You will be able to review the photos that were taken to gain a better understanding of your conditions.

 Dr. Amin will personally review all of your dental options in great detail.